sebaro/ViewTube/README.md

 -> QT: videos are played by the QuickTime video plugin (Windows and Mac)
 -> Totem: videos are played by the Totem video plugin (Linux)
 -> Xine: videos are played by the Xine video plugin (Linux)
+-> VTP: videos are played by an external video player (see Players/External)

 Autoplay (AP):
 -> Click 'Autoplay' button to turn autoplay on/off.
 If it's on, the video starts to play when the video page is loaded or when a new video format is selected.
 If it's off, a video thumbnail and a 'Play' button are shown.